 Drummer, composer, and serial collaborator Bobby Previte made his bones playing with an astonishing array of NYC's finest jazz and experimental musicians (including John Zorn), and has a cumulative resume as long as your arm.
-The musicians he chose to work with him on the Mass project (which has been 12 years in the making!) include Stephen O'Malley, Jamie Saft, Marco Benevento, Reed Mathis, Don McGreevy, and Mike Gamble—all titans in their respective fields, especially amplifier worshippers SUNN 0)))'s O'Malley, and McGreevy of drone gods Earth, whose subsonic tones undoubtedly added to the "metal" part of the endeavor.
+The musicians he chose to work with him on the Mass project (which has been 12 years in the making!) include Stephen O'Malley, Jamie Saft, Marco Benevento, Reed Mathis, Don McGreevy, and Mike Gamble—all titans in their respective fields, especially amplifier worshippers SUNN 0)))'s O'Malley, and McGreevy of drone gods Earth, whose subsonic tones undoubtedly added to the "metal" part of the endeavour.

 Mass is built upon a re-arrangement of the Missa Sancti Jacobi by medieval composer Guillaume Dufay, with pipe organ music inspired by early 20th century composer Olivier Messiaen.The whole thing is a joy to listen to, and manages to incorporate chiming early classical music and angelic choral vocals with drone, doom, noise, and unexpected moments of groovy psychedelic rock 'n' roll (Previte couldn't resist letting loose on the kit now and then).